A taste of winter: Storm brings rainfall, flurries

 After a very dry December, 2.01 inches of rain fell in the Elizabeth City area on Monday, the National Weather Service in Wakefield, Virginia, reported.
 Wind gusts of 56 mph were also reported at 9:07 a.m.

-During the afternoon and again in the early evening, the region also saw a "trace" of snow.
+During the afternoon and again in the early evening, the region also saw a “trace” of snow, the weather service said.

 The thunderstorm knocked out power on the entire north side of Elizabeth City after a tree fell on a power line near Rosedale Drive.
 The falling tree downed power lines on Rosedale and on nearby U.S. Highway 17, according to city officials.

-Straight-line winds also knocked down between six and seven telephone poles along Nixonton Road, including a number into the roadway, forcing the road's closure in the 2000 block.
+Straight-line winds also knocked down between six and seven telephone poles along Nixonton Road, landing a number in the roadway and forcing its closure in the 2000 block.

 CenturyLink and N.C.
 Department of Transportation workers were able to get the road cleared of poles and back open just before 5 p.m., Pasquotank-Camden Emergency Management Director Brian Parnell said.